 Some travelers prefer in-ear headphones (these are $99 from Bose, but there are cheaper options), so if you’re unsure just ask the person you’re buying for (or guess!).
 Either way, they’ll enjoy a new set of high-quality headphones for their next trip.

 The days of lugging around a bunch of books while traveling are now officially over (have been for a couple years now, really).
 Most people are now transitioning their physical libraries to digital ones and this is especially true of travelers.
-Be it a good novel or a travel guide, we’re all going digital.
+Be it a good novel or a travel guide, it’s much easier for travelers to go digital.

-Amazon has the largest marketplace for digital books, which makes the Kindle a top choice for ereaders.
-This $80 Kindle is the cheapest on the market but you can also opt for the better Kindle Paperwhite which makes reading in the dark incredibly simple.
+Amazon has the largest marketplace for digital books, which makes the Kindle a top choice for e-readers.
+This $80 Kindle is the cheapest on the market but you can also opt for the better Kindle Oasis which makes reading in the dark incredibly simple.

 *Do they already have an e-reader?
 Consider buying them an Amazon gift card so they can stock up on more books!

 If everyone you know seems to have a GoPro action camera, there’s a good reason: they’re awesome.
-As a traveler, I appreciate how light the camera is and yet how awesome the video results are.
-Not to mention the incredible selection of GoPro accessories.
+As a traveler, I appreciate how light the camera is and yet how incredible the video results are.
+Not to mention the vast selection of GoPro accessories.

-Newer models will obviously be more expensive, but you can even buy an older model for less than $200.
-Two of the biggest differences between the older and new models is the screen (which I don’t think is absolutely necessary but I do use), higher quality video capture (up to 4k with the newer models) and being waterproof.
+Newer models like the HERO8 you see here will obviously be more expensive, but you can even buy an older model or the smaller GoPro Hero Session for less than $200.
+Two of the biggest differences between the older and new models is the front screen (which I don’t think is absolutely necessary but I do use), higher quality video capture (up to 4k with the newer models) and being waterproof.

 These jackets also include an RFID-blocking pocket where you can store your passport and credit cards – a preventative measure to make sure digital thieves can’t steal your information.
-I love getting these type of clothing gifts that are fashionable yet incredibly useful.
+I love these kind of gift ideas for travelers that are fashionable yet incredibly useful.

 Airport Lounge Priority Pass ($100-$400)

-It’s funny – this is the kind of gift that every traveler would love but few of us are willing to buy for ourselves.
+It’s funny – this is one of those gift ideas for travelers that all of us would love but few are willing to buy for ourselves.
 We spend so much time at airports and yet we can’t bring ourselves to spend the money it takes to get access to the lounges.

-The great thing about PriorityPass is that it doesn’t matter what airline you’re flying – the pass gives you access to over 850 lounges in airports all across the world.
+The great thing about PriorityPass is that it doesn’t matter what airline you’re flying – the pass gives travelers access to over 1200+ lounges in airports all across the world.
 Annual plans start at $99 (each visit to a lounge only costs $27) all the way up to $399 (each visit is free) as well as plans in between.
-It’s a sweet deal for the traveler who spends too much time in airports.

-Best of all?
-You can get 10% off when you use our link to Priority Pass.
-Sweet!
+Best of all, you can get 10% off when you click the button below!

 1 Gift Every Traveler Loves